 Civil engineers construct assets that perform a pre-defined function for an organisation in the long term, which is why civil engineers consider risks throughout the project lifecycle.

 Traditional methods of risk management are based on identifying possible risk events and then assessing their likelihood and potential impact before deciding whether it would be worth taking mitigation action.
-However, a fundamental premise of this approach is the reoccurring and repetitive nature of the exact same risk.
+Typically projects can face reoccurring or repetitive risks which may be readily mitigated through practice and experience.

 The StratRisk guidance is designed for organisations to manage their strategic risks well, both threats and opportunities, in order to survive and prosper under all circumstances.